phil-opp/blog_os/blog/content/second-edition/posts/04-unit-testing/index.md

     = note: the `Copy` trait is required because the repeated element will be copied
 ```

 The problem is that array construction in Rust requires that the contained type is [`Copy`].
 The `ScreenChar` is `Copy`, but the `Volatile` wrapper is not.
-There is currently no easy way to circumvent this without usinge [`unsafe`], but fortunatly there is the [`array_init`] crate that provides a safe interface for such operations.
+There is currently no easy way to circumvent this without using [`unsafe`], but fortunately there is the [`array_init`] crate that provides a safe interface for such operations.

 [`Copy`]: https://doc.rust-lang.org/core/marker/trait.Copy.html
 [`unsafe`]: https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html